Cinimex/mq-java-exporter/README.md

 #### MQ PCF API specific statistics
 ##### PCF requests
 <sub><sup> [Back to TOC.](#table-of-contents) </sup></sub><br/>
-These metrics are collected via sending direct PCF commands to queue manager.
+This section provides a description of metrics of queues, channels and listeners that are collected via sending direct PCF commands to queue manager.
 <table>
 <tbody>
 <tr>